-On admission the Year 7 students will be divided into classes according to their ability level.
-They will also be placed into a vertical tutor group (mixed ability and mixed ages).
+On admission the Year 7 students will be divided into mixed ability classes.
+They will also be placed into a tutor group.
 We pay particular attention to developing the most suitable learning pathway for all our students according to their individual preferred learning style.
-We review each student’s progress at regular intervals and this may result in some class changes so that we can ensure everyone makes at least expected progress.
 However we strive to ensure to that all our students are given the opportunity to make better than expected progress.
+Once assessments have been completed Year 7 will be set according to ability in Science, Maths and English.

 All students at Key Stage 3 study English, Mathematics, Science, Design Technology.
-Computing, Spanish or French, Physical Education, Dance, Drama, Music, History, Geography, Religious Education and a Social Development course that incorporates Personal and Social Health Education, Citizenship and Careers Education.
+Computing, Spanish or French, Physical Education, Dance, Drama, Music, History, Geography, Religious Education and PSHE Days that incorporate Personal and Social Health Education, Citizenship and Careers Education.

-What is the school’s role and the aim for KS 3?
+What is the school’s role and the aim for Key Stage 3 (KS3)?

 - To ensure the effective transition from Key Stage 2 and build on what has been achieved at primary school.